Track, Field and Biathle Glory for St Gabriel’s Pupils

 These remarkable achievements reflect the dedication, focus and athletic talent of all our pupils.

-Huge congratulations to Matilda, Harriet, Olivia, Elodie and Liam — you have made us incredibly proud, and we can’t wait to see what your next sporting chapters will bring.
+Huge congratulations to Olivia, Elodie and Liam — you have made us incredibly proud, and we can’t wait to see what your next sporting chapters will bring.